 It’s not uncommon for abusive people to use technology to control or track their partners.
 In fact, with advances in technology, it is becoming easier for abusers to monitor their mates’ habits of daily living, communications, location, finances, and much more.

-The National Network to End Domestic Violence is committed to helping victims and survivors be free of technology abuse.
+The National Network to End Domestic Violence is committed to helping victims and survivors be free of technological abuse.
 This organization’s website offers excellent resources to help you protect yourself from your abuser while still being able to utilize your computer, cellphone, and other electronic gadgets.
 Should you have any concerns that the perpetrator of your abuse is monitoring or controlling you through technology, the VSP staff can also help you.

-You re the expert of your situation.
+You are the expert of your situation.